Local ‘BikeSafe’ co-ordinators may be issued with a password to access certain secure areas on the website. Such users must:

 Any personal details you give Us will be held and processed in accordance with the provisions of our Data Processing Agreement and in compliance with the Data Protection Act 1998 and the Privacy and Electronic Communications (EC Directive) Regulations 2003 in so far as they apply to Our use of data.

-For the purposes of the Data Protection Act 1998, the data controller in relation to the information You supply is ‘BikeSafe’, Humberside Police, Priory Road Police Station, Hull HU5 5SF Our registration number with the Information Commissioner’s Office is Z2066960
+For the purposes of Article 4 of the General Data Protection Regulation (EU) 2016/679, the data controller in relation to the information You supply is ‘BikeSafe’, Staffordshire Police, Weston Rd, Stafford ST18 0YY Our registration number with the Information Commissioner’s Office is ZA255569

-‘BikeSafe’ will contact You regarding workshop bookings and, provided You have opted in, may contact You from time to time about other matters.
+‘BikeSafe’ will contact You regarding workshop bookings.
 We will not, however, e-mail You asking for your personal or security information or direct you to any web page that asks for this information.
 Should this happen, do not respond and do not open any e-mail attachments.
-If you are suspicious about any contact, please check with ‘BikeSafe’ Administration on 08444 151206 or 02476 408034 who will be happy to advise.
+If you are suspicious about any contact, please check with ‘BikeSafe’ Administration on 02476 408034 who will be happy to advise.